Presentation Techniques for graduate students (CIP)

 BA students are not eligible for this course; instead, they should choose ‘Presentation Techniques for Undergraduate Students’, ‘Academic Writing for Undergraduate Students’ and/or ‘Academic English’.

-Questions about registration and the course can be emailed to: firstname.lastname@example.org.
+Questions about the course can be emailed to: firstname.lastname@example.org.

 - 7,5 ECTS